Do you find playing against the wall boring?

 A Word of Caution:

-Do not stay too close to the wall because the ball comes back sooner than you would if you were rallying with someone over a net – that means your strokes technique will be rushed, your arm will become tense, and your follow-through/finish will be shortened.
+Do not stay too close to the wall because the ball comes back sooner than you would if you were rallying with someone over a net – that means your stroke technique will be rushed, your arm will become tense, and your follow-through/finish will be shortened.

 Instead, stay further back and, if you want, let the ball bounce twice so that you have more time to relax your arm on every shot.